Dilafruz-01/rsschool-cv/cv.md

 ## 💡 Summary

- Ambitious front-end developer with foundational knowledge in HTML, CSS, JavaScript, and basic experience using React.
+ Ambitious front-end developer with intermidate knowledge in HTML, CSS, JavaScript, and basic experience using React.
 Passionate about building responsive, accessible, and user-friendly web applications.
 Eager to grow as a developer and contribute to real-world projects.

 ---